marketpay/truust-wordpress-plugin/README.md

 # woocommerce-truust-v2

+## Before Installation

+This plugin **only works with one seller per website** (e-commerce).
+If you want to use Truust in your marketplace or you have multiple sellers, you must manually integrate our API.
+Read more information at [Documentation Truust](https://docs.truust.io/).

 ## Installation

 Copy the woocommerce-truust-v2 folder containing the source code to the wp-content/plugins folder within the WordPress installation.